Sami482005/Learning-Bash/Repositories.md

 The main branch that is containing the final product(S) is called the master branch.

 to create a new branch use:
-git checkout -b <name_of_the_new_branch>
+`git checkout -b <name_of_the_new_branch>`
 -b stands for creating a new branch all changes on master were copied git checkout master: goes to master branch

 If any changes were made on the master branch and we want to update the secondary branch what we do is:

-git merge master: takes all changes from master into new branch The master won't have the changes specific to the other branch.
+`git merge master`: takes all changes from master into new branch The master won't have the changes specific to the other branch.

+`git branch`: shows you all the branches of the repository and show you which branch you're working on.